-Have questions about moving in?
+Have questions about moving in or living on-campus?
 With any luck, the answers will be here.
 If, after reading this document, your questions are still unanswered, contact the Office of Residence Life.

 - When will I receive my housing assignment?

 Housing assignments will be sent to new students by mid-July.
 The housing assignment will include your hall and room assignment, your mailbox number, and the names and contact information of your roommate and suite mates.

 The residence halls open for new students (freshmen and transfers) onThursday, August 15, 2013.
 Please report directly to campus between the hours of 9 AM and 11:00 AM where you will check in for orientation and receive keys to your room.
 The residence halls open for returning students on Saturday, August 17, 2013.
 Returning students should report to the Campus Center to pick up their keys between 9 AM and 4 PM.

 Unfortunately, this is not possible.
 We like all new students to arrive at the same time.
 We have a detailed orientation planned, and it will be important for everyone to start together.

 - Am I able to look at my assigned room before arriving on campus?